Rigatoni Arrabbiata is a classic Italian pasta dish with a spicy tomato-based sauce with a bold and rustic flavor.

-Note: you can use a large frying pan, a large sauté pan, or a dutch oven for this recipe.
+Note: you can use a large frying pan, a large sauté pan, or a Dutch oven for this recipe.
 The pan should be large enough to contain the sauce and the pasta.

 Note: some recipes mention blending the tomatoes in a food processor, but that is not necessary nor customary for this dish.
 The arrabbiata should not be completely smooth.

-Cook the pasta
+Boil the pasta

-Boil the pasta in plenty of salted boiling water.
-Important: cook the pasta 3 minutes less than instructed on the package.
-Why?
-We finish cooking the pasta directly in the arrabbiata sauce.
-This way the starch in the pasta will leek out into the sauce, making the dish extra creamy.
+Tip: You want the pasta slightly undercooked because we finish cooking it directly in the arrabbiata sauce.
+This way, the starch in the pasta will leach out into the sauce, making the dish creamy.

-Finish cooking the pasta in the sauce, on medium heat.
+Finish cooking the pasta in the sauce on medium heat.
 Stir the pasta often, and add more reserved pasta water if necessary.